We’re on a mission and we want to do things differently!

-What we don't want to become is just another web agency.
-With many copycat sites trying to emulate our success, we can promise that we are never going to charge PER HOST you stay with.
-Using Workaway you pay a small fee so that you can contact and arrange to stay with as many hosts as you like during your membership period.
+Its important to emphasise that we are NOT an agency.
+Workaway facilitates contact.
+You pay a small fee so that you can create your profile write to and arrange a stay with as many hosts as you like during your membership period.

 Another great advantage we have is that we have never needed or had to answer to investors or venture capitalists!
 We don‘t need to provide anyone with a return on their investment.
 We have no pressure from shareholders which means one important thing: We are free to do what we really care about; Finding great projects allowing people to connect around the world and developing the tools to facilitate that.